mbuffa/mbuffa.github.io/content/articles/20251218-elixir-live-view-stripe-mobile.md

 There were a few difficulties that appeared along the way, and I wanted to register and share them to anyone who would eventualy have to work on this kind of topics.
 Or to my future self.

 ## Setup
-I won't be revealing too many details about the project itself, but the app was basically using LiveView, which was also receiving async events from another source.
-Stripe.js and a backend client to communicate with Stripe, as well as a custom Stripe form built with Stripe Elements.
+I won't be revealing too many details about the project itself, but the app was basically using LiveView and receiving async events from another service, Stripe.js and a backend client to communicate with Stripe, as well as a custom Stripe form built with Stripe Elements.
 A couple of hooks from myself would be added to initialize the Stripe Elemments correctly and handle the back-and-forth between backend and frontend.
 Stripe uses both public and secret keys, because Stripe.js is only allowed to do a subset of the things your backend will be able to do, plus a few other things that only a frontend is supposed to do, like submitting card details to Stripe.

 ## WebSockets.
 And Mobile.
 Let's start with the latest and the most critical issue I encountered, since the app was already live when it was discovered, and had to be patched quickly.